Pushpa Virendra Ganediwala

 Pushpa Virendra Ganediwala (born 11 March 1969) is an Indian lawyer.
-She was previously an additional judge of the Bombay High Court, but resigned in 2022, after the Supreme Court of India took the unusual step of refusing to confirm her appointment to the High Court as permanent, after she delivered several controversial judgments concerning cases of sexual assaults against women and children.
+She was previously an additional judge of the Bombay High Court, but resigned in 2022, after the Supreme Court of India took the extraordinary step of refusing to confirm her appointment to the High Court as a permanent judge, after she delivered several controversial judgments concerning cases of sexual assaults against women and children.

 Early life and education

 Ganediwala was born in 1969 in Paratwada in Amravati District in Maharashtra.
 She has B.Com., LL.B, and LL.M degrees.

 Career

 Litigation

 Ganediwala initially practiced law in Amravati District Court, and also lectured on law at Amravati University.
 In 2022, she returned to private practice, following her resignation as an additional judge of the Bombay High Court.